Nicholas Mignanelli, Vodou and the Law: A Literature Review @nmignanelli

 Vodou and the Law: A Literature Review

-The expansion of federal regulation of the healthcare industry, the legal recognition of same-sex marriage, and the rise of local and state restrictions on public gatherings in the wake of COVID-19 have set the stage for a clash of ideologies over the contours of the Establishment Clause.
+The expansion of federal regulation of the healthcare industry, the legal recognition of same-sex marriage, and the rise of local and state restrictions on public gatherings in the wake of COVID-19 have set the stage for a clash of ideologies over the contours of the Free Exercise Clause.
 The plaintiffs at the heart of this controversy are typically adherents of the dominant faith traditions in American life: Roman Catholic religious orders, fundamentalist Christian business owners, and evangelical Protestant church congregations, among others.
 But what if our ability to easily place the cases brought by these plaintiffs into the context of an ongoing and decades-old culture war risks forgetting the special promise—albeit an often broken one—that the guarantee of religious freedom holds for religious minority groups, especially those subject to a long history of suppression and negative stereotyping?
 This literature review is an attempt to gather the materials that tell the story of how one such group has evaded and negotiated regulation.
 It is also an opportunity to amplify the work of scholars studying this area.

 Given its regional variations, it might seem foolish to describe Vodou in general terms.
 Yet Vodou adherents share a common heritage, for Vodou beliefs and practices endure across the nations where the descendants of enslaved persons from West Africa reside.
 Although stripped of their very humanity by European captors, these ancestors carried in the storehouses of their collective imagination and shared reality the Vodun belief system of their homeland.
 It was in the dreamscapes of the mind that this faith was guarded against the prying eyes of the slaver and the overseer.
 No amount of hardship or suffering could take it from them, and only death could part them from it.
 But this faith also transcended death, for it was handed down from one generation to the next through oral tradition and clandestine ceremonies.